nusenu/ContactInfo-Information-Sharing-Specification/README.md

 * none - Do nothing.
 * notify - Notify the operator by sending an email to the address from the `email` field.
 * reject - Do not accept the relay.
+* notify+reject - First send an email notification then reject the relay.

 ### pgp
 40 characters PGP key fingerprint (long form) without leading "0x" and without spaces.